LeoFabre/opper-backend/README.md

-# Run the project
+# 🚀 Run the project

 ```bash
 docker-compose up -d
 ```

-*Please wait for the hydration process of the DB to finish, **it takes about 45 seconds**.*
+## ⚡ *When running for the first time, please wait for the composer install and DB hydration process : **it takes about 2 minutes to complete**.*

-- Once done starting the containers, the API is available at this base URL : http://localhost:8080
+- Once done installing and starting the containers, the API is available at this base URL : [http://localhost:8080]

-- For your comfort, a Swagger is available at this URL : http://localhost:8080/api/doc
+- ❤️ For your comfort, a Swagger is available at this URL : [http://localhost:8080/api/doc]

+- There is also a phpMyAdmin that you can use to inspect DB content : [http://localhost:8081] (id: symfony, password: symfony)

-# Running Unit tests
+# 🔎 Running Unit tests

-If not already the case, run the project with :
+If not already running, run the project with :
 ```bash
 docker-compose up -d
 ```